JenniferVonT/GraphSketcher/documentation/reflection.md

 ![vertical ordering](../src/img/L3_vertical_ordering.PNG)

-(./src/view/view.js)
+(./src/view/startPageView.js)

 ## Chapter 6
-**L2** - I have kept the modules very separate in this project, they all only talk to "friends" not "strangers" and hence follows the law of Demeter which means they only calls methods from within themselves or objects that the methods have created, gotten as an argument or the class holds as an instance within itself.
+**L2** - I have kept the modules very separate in this project, they only talk to "friends" not "strangers" and hence follows the law of Demeter which means they only calls methods from within themselves or objects that the methods have created, gotten as an argument or the class holds as an instance within itself.
 I've tried to hide as much data structures as possible and instead leaned on methods for all the data handling, for instance in this example I only use getters and setters for data handling, and only call methods on an object the class hold as an instance (errorHandler):

 ![Structure example](../src/img/L2_hiding_structure.PNG)